imzjy/MyDiffTool/README.md

 # My Diff Tool

-If your looking for the tool that comparing two of text snippets, that is MyDiff Tool.
+If you looking for the tool that comparing two of text snippets, that is MyDiff Tool.

 # Screenshots